Harsha0526/TicketManagementSystem/README.md

-4] Tickets In Tickting managment System will be created by the users through the Ticket managment system's Client In our Case Growfin, so user detail and authorization of the user will be taken care by Growfin, tickets will be generated from Growfin application using the secret using following EndPoint -->
+4] Tickets In Tickting managment System will be created by the users through the Ticket managment system's Client In our Case Growfin, so user detail and authorization of the user will be taken care by Growfin, tickets will be generated from Growfin application using the "secret" using following EndPoint -->

 ```
 EndPoint --> "/tickets" "POST"